stormpath/stormpath-documentation/source/reference.rst

   * - ``customData``
     - Link
     - N/A
-    - A link to the Directory's :ref:`customData <ref-customData>` resource that you can use to store your own Directory-specific custom fields.
+    - A link to the Directory's :ref:`customData <ref-customdata>` resource that you can use to store your own Directory-specific custom fields.

   * - ``passwordPolicy``
     - Link